 The surname Turneretscher was first found in Germany, where the name Turner came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 Through the acquisition of these estates as well as their important contributions to society, the family successfully elevated their social status.

 This web page shows only a small excerpt of our Turneretscher research.
-Another 213 words (15 lines of text) covering the years 185 and 1854 are included under the topic Early Turneretscher History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 185 and 1854 are included under the topic Early Turneretscher History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Turner and his wife Elizabeth Turner, who arrived at Philadelphia in 1742; Jacob Turner, who arrived in Plymouth aboard the "Halifax" in 1754.